brainhack-school2020/ArsIsabelle_BHS_Project/README.md

 This tutorial first aim is to provide a reproducible workflow, that is beginner-friendly, with machine-learning (ML) procedures written in MATLAB.
 As I am novice with coding, I aim to implement a classifier that I use repetively in my doctoral research (an Hidden Markov Model [HMM]) into a structure that would provide some flexibility for future usages (with other variables or datasets), and would allow to build extensions (e.g. for other classifiers such as a Support Vector Machine (SVM), Cross-correlation (XCorr), LSTM).
 I aim to put together a set of resources that would be accessible to my research assistants, collaborators (who also have students to train on these ML procedures), other FFR researchers, and my futur self!
 Thus, the data of this tutorial will be in format that align with components of standards in project management (EEG-BIDS), use jupyter notebooks implemented in a virtual environement (allowing the use MATLAB scripts), and use basic matlab vizualization tools to generate figures of the results.

+### Instructions

+To get started with the ML procedures and the tutorial, make sure to read the "Requirements.txt" file, follow the instructions on the "Setup.txt" file.
+If you chose to run the scripts directly in Matlab, follow the procedures in "Instructions_SA_Scripts".
+If you chose the tutorial (jupyter notebook), [clone this git repository to your local machine](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+Open the terminal of your local computer and go to the directory in which you cloned this git repo. enter the command 'jupyter notebook Tutorial_Introduction.ipynb' .
+Once completed, enter the command 'ctrl + c' in your terminal to quit the notebook.
+Then, enter the command 'jupyter notebook Matlab_HMM_Scripts_Notebook.ipynb' and follow the instructions.
+As this notebook is cloned on your local machine, do not hesitate to take notes directly on it and save them so you can access them later from your local directory.
+Happy machine-learning!

-### Notes on Open Science Practices and Matlab
+_### Notes on Open Science Practices and Matlab_

-Is it mandatory to abandon MATLAB to have open science practices?
+_Is it mandatory to abandon MATLAB to have open science practices?
 Matlab may be a commercial software, but it would be sad to limit the open science movement to open source software users.
 Specialized fields, such as FFR research, have the wide majority of their resources, expertise, and tools in matlab.
 Thus, at the current moment, it would be extremely difficult to study FFR without using MATLAB.
 Nevertheless, there are many open science tools that are compatible with matlab scripts and files.
 Hence, I tried to implement an open approach in this ML tutorial.
 Feel free to contribute to it or indicate issues.
-We aim to buid from this structure and repository! http://addgithublinkrighthere.com
+We aim to buid from this structure and repository!_ http://addgithublinkrighthere.com

 ### Hidden Markov Model - Classification Goal: